Isetta-Team/Isetta-Website-Raw/docs/blogs/week-3.md

 At this point, it's looking like we're going down the networked game engine route, and we're mentally prepared for that. yojimbo has been a great shortcut regarding the link through transport layers, and now we have our real big obstacles to tackle now: state synchronization and a more comprehensive system of messages that could be used somewhat generically.

+## Coming Soon
+Released today was Casey Muratori's, developer of Handmade Hero, [interview](../interviews/CaseyMuratori-interview.md).
+We are working on editing the interview Tommy Refenes of Team Meat for next week.

+We would appreciate any feedback or questions you may have about our content or what we are doing in the comments.

 ## [Resources](../resources.md)

 The [resource page](../resources.md) has been updated to include links we found useful this week, too!